apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 :::

+A robust scraper skips or retries requests on errors.
+Given the complexity of this task, it's best to use libraries or frameworks.
 For now, we'll at least make sure that our program visibly crashes and prints what happened in case there's an error.

 First, let's ask for trouble.
 We'll change the URL in our code to a page that doesn't exist, so that we get a response with [status code 404](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404).
 This could happen, for example, when the product we are scraping is no longer available: